fergusdixon/payfast-sdk-php/README.md

 ### Testing
 Payfast provides a [sandbox environment](https://sandbox.payfast.co.za/) to test integrations.

-Test requests are send to the normal endpoint, but append `?testing=true` to the URI.
+Test requests are sent to the normal endpoint, but append `?testing=true` to the URI.

 ## Acknowledgements
 - Add yourself here!